dagster-io/dagster/examples/tutorial_notebook_assets/README.md

 pip install -e ".[dev]"
 ```

-At this point, you can open the Dagster UI and see the finished tutorial, and an empty template tutorial.
-As you work through the tutorial, the template will be filled in.
+At this point, you can open the Dagster UI and see the finished tutorial.
+As you work through the tutorial, the template will be filled in and become viewable in the UI.

 ```shell
 dagster dev